 More than half our energy is used for heating and cooling purposes.
 If we want the energy transition to be successful, it is therefore crucial to also expand the use of renewable energy in the heating sector.

 Renewables are taking on an ever more important role in the heating market.
-Between 2000 and 2015, the share of renewables in the heating sector tripled, rising from 4.4 per cent to 13.2 per cent.
+Between 2000 and 2016, the share of renewables in final energy consumption for heating and cooling tripled, rising from 4.4% to 13.4%.